Johnny1188/johnny1188.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include reinforcement learning, data-driven control, meta-learning, and self-modeling.
 # bio: I am a master's student in computer science at EPFL, and a research assistant at the MLBio Lab.
 I am interested in representation learning, (mechanistic) interpretability, meta-learning, reasoning, test-time training, and machine consciousness.
 bio: I am a master's student in computer science at EPFL and a research assistant at the Autonomous Systems Group at the University of Texas at Austin.
-I am interested in (mechanistic) interpretability, foundation models, the science of deep learning, and ML applications in brain-computer interfaces.
+I am interested in (mechanistic) interpretability, language models, the science of deep learning, and connections between AI and cognitive neuroscience.

 # Interests to show in About widget
 interests:
     - (Mechanistic) interpretability
-    - Foundation models
+    - Language models
     - Science of deep learning
+    - Connections between AI and cognitive neuroscience
     # - Machine learning applications in brain-computer interfaces and neuroprosthetics
     #- Reinforcement learning
     #- Meta-learning